vmware/terraform-provider-vcfa/website/docs/r/org_ldap.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_org_ldap"
 sidebar_current: "docs-vcfa-resource-org-ldap"
 description: |-
-  Provides a VMware Cloud Foundation Automation LDAP resource for Organizations.
-This can be used to create, delete, and update LDAP configuration for an organization.
+  Provides a LDAP resource for Organizations in VMware Cloud Foundation Automation.
+  This can be used to create, update and delete LDAP configuration for an Organization.
 ---

 # vcfa\_org\_ldap

-Provides a VMware Cloud Foundation Automation LDAP resource for Organizations.
+Provides a LDAP resource for Organizations in VMware Cloud Foundation Automation.
-This can be used to create, update and delete LDAP configuration for an Organization.
+This can be used to create, update and delete LDAP configuration for an [Organization][vcfa_org].

 _Used by: **Provider**, **Tenant**_

 -> To configure LDAP for the Provider (System) organization, please use [`vcfa_provider_ldap` resource](/providers/vmware/vcfa/latest/docs/resources/provider_ldap) instead

-## Example Usage 1 - Custom configuration
+## Example Usage 1 - Custom Configuration

 ```hcl
 data "vcfa_org" "my-org" {